MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Certified for Microsoft Teams

 Now certified for Microsoft Teams with the included dongle, Surface Headphones 2+ meet audio/video specification standards while in use with Teams software to ensure a high-quality call experience.
-It includes a Teams button to join calls, integrated volume controls, and a mute button with LED status indicator.
+It includes a Teams button to join calls or bring Teams to the forefront, integrated call controls, and a LED status indicator on the included dongle to see things like mute statu

 ## Using with Microsoft 365

 Surface Headphones 2+ integrate with productivity features in Microsoft 365 such as helping improve the accuracy of speech to text dictation or enabling captions to appear on-screen as you talk during a presentation.
 Captions can be translated in real time, so they appear in a different language.
-To learn more, see [Use Microsoft 365 with Surface Headphones](https://support.microsoft.com/en-us/surface/use-microsoft-365-with-surface-headphones-917d98c2-7495-a6cf-97f8-e1b594e8ce7c).
+To learn more, see [Use Microsoft 365 with Surface Headphones](https://support.microsoft.com/surface/use-microsoft-365-with-surface-headphones-917d98c2-7495-a6cf-97f8-e1b594e8ce7c).

 ## Updating firmware